heimrichhannot/contao-formhybrid/README.md

 Name | Parameter | Description
 ---- | --------- | -----------
 formhybridBeforeCreateNotifications | array &$submissionData, Form $currentForm | Do custom logic before sending notification.
-You can manipulate the submission data or send custom notifications.
+You can manipulate the submission data or send custom notifications. formhybridOnCreateInstance | Form $form, $varConfig = null, $id = 0 | Is called in the form constructor and allows to change configs or do actions on every form init.

 ### Opt in handling
 FormHybrid comes with build in opt-in handling.
 Following steps are required to use it: